-FFO, AFFO payout ratio, NOI and Cash NOI should not be construed as alternatives to net income or cash flow from operating activities determined in accordance with IFRS as indicators of the REIT's performance.
-The REIT's method of calculating FFO, AFFO, AFFO payout ratio, NOI and Cash NOI may differ from other issuers' methods and, accordingly, may not be comparable to measures used by other issuers.
+FFO, AFFO, FFO payout ratio, AFFO payout ratio, NOI and Cash NOI should not be construed as alternatives to net income or cash flow from operating activities determined in accordance with IFRS as indicators of the REIT's performance.
+The REIT's method of calculating FFO, AFFO, FFO payout ratio, AFFO payout ratio, NOI and Cash NOI may differ from other issuers' methods and, accordingly, may not be comparable to measures used by other issuers.
 See "Results of Operations" in this MD&A for a reconciliation of these measures to net income.